 2.3.
 Study Period

 The study period of the project spanned from 1984 to 2000.
 Land cover analyses and vegetation indices calculations were conducted incrementally during dry years as identified from precipitation data.
-Late summer months, August - October, from these dry years were targeted due to the greater spectral difference between honey mesquite trees and surrounding vegetation, mostly grasslands.
+Late summer months, August to October, from these dry years were targeted due to the greater spectral difference between honey mesquite trees and surrounding vegetation, mostly grasslands.
 This is because the honey mesquite has taproots that can access water, keeping leaves green, whereas the surrounding vegetation cannot and would display browning from significant water stress.

 Thermal data were downloaded for winter months, January – February, and late summer months, August – October.
 These months offered the greatest potential differences between the temperature of the lagoon and groundwater inflow.
 Years that had higher precipitation amounts during these months were specifically targeted due to a greater probability of seeing the groundwater recharge to the lagoon via thermal imagery.

 2.4.
 National Application Areas Addressed